 Drag the segment icon from the toolbox and drop it on the designer canvas.
 You must start with a segment in every Customer Journey.

-We have defined who is going to receive our emails created with Dynamics 365, now, let’s build the journey.
+We have defined who is going to receive our emails created with Dynamics 365 for Marketing, now, let’s build the journey.

-With this information your Customer Journey is ready to go, however, Dynamics 365 lets us add a Trigger.
+With this information your Customer Journey is ready to go, however, Dynamics 365 for Marketing lets us add a Trigger.

 Adding a Trigger allows the Customer Journey to automatically execute an action based on the prospect interaction of your criteria.